Sacred Water: Connecting to Water Through Ritual and Reverence

 The theory of “” postulates that water can hold the imprint or “memory” of a substance once diluted in it.
 This idea is further explored by Japanese author who suggests that human consciousness has an effect on the molecular structure of water.
 In his view, blessings and prayers can change the molecular structure of water and give it more vitality.
 Though theories of water memory have yet to be inexorably proven, this theory exists in spiritual traditions as well.

 Examples of infusing water with holy qualities can be found in various traditions.
-Balinese priests/ priestesses imprint water through mudra and mantra so that it may effectively carry God’s blessing in ceremony.
+Balinese priests/ priestesses imprint water through mudra and mantra so that it may effectively carry God’s blessing in the ceremony.
 In Christianity, ministers and priests may sanctify water through prayer and ritual so that it may be used for sacrament and protection.

 Blessings of food and drink